Shamrock Hotel: Historic grand opening

 The hotel opened with fireworks displays on St. Patrick’s Day 1949.
 Two thousand Houstonians paid $42 a person to have dinner at what was widely publicized as “Houston’s biggest party" which cost an estimated one million dollars.
 The party was attended by over 150 Hollywood celebrities including Ginger Rogers, Hedda Hopper, Robert Preston and Errol Flynn along with noted Los Angeles business executives and reporters, some of whom were flown in to Houston International Airport on a customized Boeing 307 Stratoliner airplane which McCarthy had bought only days earlier from Howard Hughes.
 Many more were brought in by train on a chartered Santa Fe Super Chief.
 With a crowd estimated at 50,000 gathering outside the hotel, newspaper boys dressed in black tie handed out commemorative editions of the Houston Post as guests arrived that evening.
 The party became very overcrowded, with three thousand people milling in the hotel's public areas, a thousand more than had been foreseen.
 Houston mayor Oscar F. Holcombe and his wife sat in a hallway for two hours after his chair was stolen.
 "It was the worst mob scene I have ever witnessed," Holcombe said later.
 The festivities became so raucous that a radio broadcast from the hotel by actress, singer and World War II pinup girl Dorothy Lamour was cut off by the network; assuming he was off-air, NBC audio engineer Raoul Murphy uttered an expletive heard live nationwide and dead air greeted the audience for a very long twenty seconds.
-Due to the numerous broadcast difficulties, Lamour reportedly fled the stage in tears.